 A: If you are a participant in the Belden Retirement Savings Plan and hold shares of Belden Inc. common stock pursuant to either plan, you will receive a proxy card associated with such shares from the plan administrator in addition to a proxy card from any other custodian through which you hold shares.
-To allow sufficient time for the Belden Retirement Savings Plan or Tripwire Inc. 401(k) Plan Trustee to vote, the trustee must receive your voting instructions by 11:59 p.m.
-Eastern time on May 22, 2023.
+To allow sufficient time for the Belden Retirement Savings Plan Trustee to vote, the trustee must receive your voting instructions by 11:59 p.m.
+Eastern time on May 22, 2024.
 If the trustee does not receive your instructions by that date, the trustee will not vote your shares.